Areas of expertise

 3. 3) Aggression and harassing behavior.

-Different observation platforms are available to suite the clients specific needs.
+Different observation platforms may be available to suite the clients specific needs.

-Whether it be one plant operator of one thousand plant operators, the undercover operator can weed out the the high risk employees to improve security, safety and profitability for your corporation.
+Whether it be one plant operator of one thousand plant operators, the undercover operator can weed out the the high risk employees to improve security, safety, public reputation and profitability for your corporation.

-You need an independent third party with the appropriate training, certifications, education, experience and aptitude as well as zero social ties to the community and your organization to perform the tedious task otherwise, you are doomed to repeat the history of ongoing failure in this regard.
+You need an independent third party with the appropriate training, certifications, education, experience and acuity as well as zero social ties to the community to perform the tedious task otherwise, you are doomed to repeat the history of ongoing failure in this regard.

 Confidentiality on the part of both parties is an absolute necessity so the observation process may bear fruit.
 Confidentiality assures the undercover operator's safety during and after the investigation.
 It also preserves the opportunity for the undercover operator to provide future investigations for the same client.